The Maven Add-in for XLSX files is a powerful tool that helps you build an Excel sheet with data from Salesforce.

 All the fields we've put using the "{!QueryName.FieldName}" notation are dynamic.
 It means they depend on the results that our queries returned.

-After you have the prepared date in the document, you need to have the expiration date in your quote.
+After you have the prepared date in the document, you need to add the expiration date in your quote.
 For example, it expires 30 days after the quote (document) has been generated.
 So let’s use some magic to do that.
 By magic, we mean Expressions.

-Open Expression Builder by clicking on the icon in the bottom left of the expressions input field.
+Open the Expression Builder by clicking on the icon in the bottom left of the expressions input field.

-In the "Select function" section select the "Format" function type and the "format date" function.
+In the "Select function" section, select the "Format" function type and the "format date" function.
 Click Insert.
 That function makes the date look in the "dd/mm/yyyy" format.

 Highlight the "DateField" in the text field below, and select the "Date" function type and the "addDays" function in the "Select function" section.
 Click Insert.